rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 - SPD Info Confirmation:

   - Test will get the SPD info and verifies the same.
+  - If SPD info is received, it will be compared with the YAML SPD info bytes.
+If they match, the step will be marked as PASS
+  - If SPD info is received, it will be compared with the YAML SPD info bytes.
+If they does not match, the step will be marked as FAIL

 - Repeat for All Ports: